ilyagru/Movsea/README.md

 		Linux example:
 		- Download archive with POCO [source code](https://pocoproject.org/download/)
 		- Run in the console
-		(example for v1.8.1, instead of `make` it is possible to use `gmake` depending on the installed system)
+		(example for v1.8.1, instead of `make` it is possible to use `gmake` depending on the installed one on your system)
 			```shell
 			gunzip poco-1.8.0.1.tar.gz
 			tar -xf poco-1.8.0.1.tar